gaynetdinov/website/content/community.md

 [absinthe-graphql](https://github.com/absinthe-graphql) organization.
 Contributing is just a pull request away.

-## Discussion
+## Chat

-Look for [us](/team) on Freenode in `#elixir-lang` (and in `#absinthe-graphql` if you'd like to go in-depth on any GraphQL questions).
 We'd love to hear how you're using Absinthe and help you dig deeper into what you can do with GraphQL and Elixir.

+- IRC - Find [us](/team) on Freenode in `#elixir-lang`
+- Slack - We're in the Elixir `#absinthe-graphql` channel.
+For an invite to Elixir's Slack team, go [here](https://elixir-slackin.herokuapp.com/).

 ## Mailing List